bamos/bamos.github.io/_posts/2014-07-05-mpv-lua-scripting.md

   )
 end

--- Print the current track's artist and title in the following format.
+-- Print the current track's artist and title in the following format --
---
 -- [music] ---------------
 -- [music] Title: Marche Slave